seerreenna/seerreenna.github.io/about.md

   </ul>
   <ul>
   <h4>Passions:</h4>
     <li><em>Learning</em> is one of my biggest passions- I live for the feeling of my worldview completely changing with new information.
-With each nuance, I aim to understand the world around me to the fullest extent.</li>
+With every nuance, I aim to understand the world around me to an even greater extent.</li>
     <li>On the more personal side, I enjoy watching and analyzing basketball (Go Clippers!), optimizing my skincare routine, and playing various video games (see the pokeball toggle and slowpoke above).</li>
   </ul>
 </ul>